JSON Input

 Where JSON to CSV Helps

 API responses from Postman or fetch often return arrays of objects.
 Converting to CSV lets you open the data in Excel or Google Sheets for analysis, sharing with stakeholders, or importing into other systems.
-Database exports, webhook payloads, and log entries that are JSON arrays can be flattened to CSV for reporting or ETL pipelines.
-The JSON Path tool can extract specific values first if you need to filter before converting.
+Database exports, webhook payloads, and log entries that are JSON arrays can be flattened to CSV for reporting or ETL pipelines. jq can extract specific values first if you need to filter before converting.

 JSON to CSV Examples